 – “poor luck” is Soei and Suei, respectively, in Chinese and Thai.

-Surprising Language Facts Of Thai:
+Surprising Language Facts Of Thai -Languages Similar To Chinese:

-The Thai language has some facts that are may be astonishing for many of you.
-Let’s have a look at some of these:
+The Thai language has some facts that may be astonishing to many of you.

 – Around 40 million people speak Thai in the world.